-Transferability factor

-Factor title Description of factor Importance of factor and potential impact on regional transferability of policy improvement 1. envisaged to the transfer of As there are no barriers to transfer then the impact is minimal as the policy improvement is easily transferable to other regions.
+Transferability factor Factor title Description of factor Importance of factor and potential impact on regional transferability of policy improvement 1.
+There are no barriers envisaged to the transfer of the improvement in the policy Instrument to other regions.
+Once the implementation tool and methodology is developed, it is easily transferred and implemented in other regions.
+As there are no barriers to transfer then the impact is minimal as the policy improvement is easily transferable to other regions.